 All automotive air conditioning systems use a closed-loop refridgerant system, recirculating the same refridgerant throughout the system, using a pump/compressor to provide a temperature differential between two seperate sides.
 One is cooler than ambient temperature, while the other side is hotter.
 Obviously the cooler side is the cabin, while the hotter side is the engine compartment where most of the equipment is located, so temperature does not matter there in reference to passenger comfort.

 Types of refriderant may vary by vehicle age, but the basic functionality is the same, as it is in most refridgeration or air conditioning systems.
-The AC compressor sucks low pressure refrigerant gas from the evaporator and accumulator, compressing it and forcing it into the condenser.
+The AC compressor sucks low pressure refrigerant gas from the evaporator, compressing it and forcing it into the condenser.
 A byproduct of this compression is that the gas rises in temperature.
 Airflow across the condenser cools the high pressure gas, causing it to condense into a high pressure liquid.
 The high pressure refrigerant liquid flows through a regulator system, usually either an orfice tube or expansion valve, and pressure drops as the liquid flows to the evaporator through this restriction.
 Airflow across the evaporator causes the liquid refrigerant to boil and turn into a gas again.
+This physical change in the refriderant makes it cold, which in turn cools the evaporator it flows through.
+The air blowing through the evaporator thus becomes cold, cooling the cabin.
+The warmed gas refridgerant then flows back to the compressor and the cycle starts again.

 An orifice tube is a refrigerant metering device to control the rate of flow of refrigerant into the evaporator.
 The tube causes a restriction to the high pressure liquid refridgerant, and this liquid changes to a gas as it enters the evaporator due to the pressure drop caused by this restriction.
 As cabin air blows across the evaporator, the gas heats and its temperature rises.
 The temperature differential (colder air) ends up in the cabin.